sumitgethub/Library-Management-System/README.md

 get-book = http://127.0.0.1:8000/app/api/

-about this api = when you send your jwt token its show your todo only
+about this api = show all book

 post-book = http://127.0.0.1:8000/app/api/